shibing624/pycorrector/README.md

 Considering the copyright, you have to download the dataset manually on SIGHAN 2015 website(http://ir.itc.ntnu.edu.tw/lre/sighan8csc.html)

-Please uncompress the dataset to under the folder `sighan8_test/`
+Please uncompress the dataset under the folder `sighan8_test/`

 ### Running script